biasmv/pv/doc/viewer.rst

   * *sphereRadius*: Radius of the sphere profile.
 Defaults to 0.3.
   * *arcDetail*: number of vertices on the tube.
 The default is determined by :func:`pv.Viewer.quality`.
   * *sphereDetail* number of vertical and horizontal arcs for the spheres.
+  * *scaleByAtomRadius* Whether to scale spheres by atom's van der Waals radius.
+Defaults to true.

 .. function:: pv.Viewer.renderAs(name, structure, mode[,options])